Alice Stewart Ker: Early life and education

 Alice Jane Shannan Ker was born on 2 December 1853 at Deskford in Banffshire, Scotland.
 She was the eldest of the nine children of Margaret Millar Stevenson (1826–1900), daughter of James Cochran Stevenson, Liberal MP for South Shields, and Reverend William Turnbull Ker (1824–1885), a Free Church minister.

 At the age of 18 she moved to Edinburgh to study "University Classes for Ladies" including anatomy and physiology.
 While in Edinburgh, she met Sophia Jex-Blake, who was campaigning to have the University issue medical degrees to women.
 When Jex-Blake's petition was rejected by the University, Ker left Edinburgh to complete her medical training in Ireland where she was awarded her licentiateship from the King and Queen's College of Physicians of Ireland.

 Career

 After completing her training, she returned to Edinburgh sharing a practice with Jex-Blake for a year.
 She was the 13th woman to be registered as a doctor in Britain.

-Ker then undertook further studies for a year in Bern, Switzerland, funded by her campaigning aunts Flora and Louisa Stevenson.
+She then undertook further studies for a year in Bern, Switzerland, funded by her campaigning aunts Flora and Louisa Stevenson.
 When she returned to Britain she worked as a house surgeon at the Children's Hospital in Birmingham, and from there became a general practitioner in Leeds.
-In 1887, she returned to Edinburgh working as a self-employed doctor, and taking the Royal College of Surgeons Conjoint Examinations, one of only two woman in that year to pass the finals.
+In 1887, she returned to Edinburgh working as a self-employed doctor, and taking the Royal College of Surgeons Conjoint Examinations, one of only two women in that year to pass the finals.

 She married her cousin, Edward Stewart Ker (1839–1907), in 1888, and they moved to Birkenhead.
 Together they had two daughters Margaret Louise (born 1892) and Mary Dunlop (born 1896); their son died in infancy.
 Her practice was in Birkenhead, where she was the only woman doctor in the area.
 It was successful and she had many additional duties having become the medical officer to female staff working at the Post Office as well as the Honorary Medical Officer to the Wirral Hospital for Sick Children, the Wirral Lying-In Hospital, the Birkenhead Rescue Home and the Caledonian Free Schools in Liverpool.
 She also gave talks and lectures to working-class women in Manchester on topics of sexuality, birth control and motherhood.
 These talks were published in 1891 work, Motherhood: A Book for Every Woman.